It’s hard to make the most of your money when you’re not sure how to budget it.

 What about extra income… or those awesome 3 paycheck months?

-If you find yourself with extra income, it’s important to not just spend it all willy-nilly.
+If you find yourself with extra income, it’s important not just to spend it all willy-nilly.

 Instead, treat it like any other paycheck and budget it out accordingly.